zezewewe/RealTimeMusicSynth/README.md

 - Three playing modes are available, and polyphony is the default setting.
 In polyphony, up to a user-defined number of notes can be played at any time (the default is 10).
 In monophony, only 1 note can be played at a time.
 In chords, the playing of one note will result in that major chord being sound.
 The chords mode was meant as an exploration of adding waveforms together, and acts as a basso continuo.

 ### Demo Video
-The following video demonstrates polyphony across two keyboards, the left of which is RX, and the right RX.
+The following video demonstrates polyphony across two keyboards, the left of which is RX, and the right TX.
 Sound output comes out from the left speaker.
 Notes are played for all three waveforms, Sawtooth, Triangle and Sinusoidal.

 [![GoelSynth](https://img.youtube.com/vi/0E2B9Qj-xCs/0.jpg)](https://youtu.be/0E2B9Qj-xCs "GoelSynth Demo")